Appeon-a-Lew/FastBPlusTree/README.md

+# why the late submission

+## git problems
+I tried and tried to push but could not becuase of the merge conflicts.
+So on the 20th did a hard reset and pushed. see the screenshot.
+Sorry for the inconvenience.

+## known problems

+- double free: during deleting the upper is deleted twice
+- empty string: empty string is breaking
+- slow scan: the scan is incredibly slow :/

 # DSE Practical Course Exercise Template
 This repository serves as a template for the B-Tree related exercises for the data structure engineering practical course.
 Fork this repository and implement your B-Tree in `btree/btree.cpp`.